-They can be left in for longer periods of time.
+They can be left in for longer periods of time

-Whether I was aboard a long bus ride or on lengthy hike, I didn’t always have access to a bathroom.
-This made the menstrual cup a lifesaver many times, since I never had to worry about changing it.
+Whether I was aboard a long bus ride or on a lengthy hike, I didn’t always have access to a bathroom.
+This made the menstrual cup a lifesaver many times since I never had to worry about changing it.
 As Tristan Emily Bickman, M.D., OB-GYN, explains, most cups can be left for up to 12 hours without leaking.
 For those who have a heavier flow, you may need to empty out every four hours.

 Why can they hang out for so long?
 Mainly, due to their cylinder shape that contours inside your vagina, suctioning to the walls.
 To insert, you squeeze it flat, stick up as far as comfortable and release.
 As it attaches to you, it seals, preventing any fluid from escaping.
-Award-winning OB-GYN and author Felice Gersh, M.D., also says the medical grade silicon or rubber material makes them safe to be inside your body for many hours.
+Award-winning OB-GYN and author Felice Gersh, M.D., also says the medical-grade silicone or rubber material makes them safe to be inside your body for many hours.
 To release, you squeeze either side gently until the suction releases, then pull out.

 It was empowering to go about my day, check off items on my never-ending to-do list without giving a second thought to my period.

-They make me more comfortable with my body.
+They make me more comfortable with my body

 I will confess, I was a little worried the first time I tried a menstrual cup.
 It was tricky to put in, and I was anxious the whole time that my period would overflow.
 Much like when I started using tampons, I could also feel the cup inside, which made me uncomfortable.
 When it was time to empty the cup, I was terrified of spilling and it took me a few tries to get it right.
 This experience — while albeit, messy at first — made me much more comfortable with my own body.
 It was also empowering to go about my day, check off items on my never-ending to-do list and even take a workout class without giving a second thought to my period.
 With practice, my menstrual cup is now second-nature and many times, I forget I am even wearing it.